 Harassment or bullying can be one of the most upsetting or humiliating experiences a person can suffer.
 It can too easily be trivialised.
 It can lead to increased absenteeism and lack of motivation as a result of emotional stress.
 It can, therefore, have considerable effects on the efficiency of the work of the team, and on the health and personal well-being of the individual.

-Who you can speak to if are being harassed or bullied
+Who you can speak to if you are being harassed or bullied?

 You can speak to the following people for advice:

-- a contact officer: RoS has contact officers in Glasgow and in Edinburgh.
+- an employee support officer (ESO): RoS has employee support officers in Glasgow and Edinburgh.
 They have been trained to offer advice and discuss your options.
 They can also accompany you if you want to report the harassment or bullying to a manager.
 They cannot resolve a complaint as they are only there to discuss your options, but they will offer you support and advice.
-The service is confidential, though the contact officer may have to report instances where there is evidence that serious offences may have been committed
+The service is confidential, though the employee support officer may have to report instances where there is evidence that serious offences may have been committed.

 - a trusted friend or colleague, who could speak on your behalf to any of the above as a first step

-If an individual will not stop the behaviour which you find distressing, or continues to harass or bully you after having agreed to stop you can discuss the next option with the contact officer.
+If an individual will not stop the behaviour which you find distressing, or continues to harass or bully you after having agreed to stop you can discuss the next option with the employee support officer.
 If you have earlier involved a manager, talk to him or her again and discuss how you would like the matter dealt with.
-Alternatively, you can contact a HR adviser.
+Alternatively, you can contact a HR Adviser.